SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Local_database_on_WSL/Decommissioning_WSL.md

 1. Right-click the "Start WSL" task and click *Disable*.

 > [!NOTE]
-> If, for some reason, you want to keep a backup of the WSL distribution, you can export it by running the following command:
+> If, for some reason, you want to keep a backup of the WSL distribution, you can export it by running the following command before performing the decommissioning:
 >
 > ```powershell
 > wsl --export <name of WSL distro> "<filepath>.tar"